-The Best Food and Drink in Hawaii from The Best Food and Drink in Hawaii for 2019
+The Best Food and Drink in Hawaii from The Best Food and Drink in Hawaii

 The Best Food and Drink in Hawaii for 2019